kneron/document_center/docs/toolchain/manual.md

 1. How to install and use the toolchain docker.
 2. What tools are in the toolchain.
-3. How to use utilize the tools through Python API.
+3. How to utilize the tools through Python API.

 ** Major changes of past versions**